JacobStephens2/JacobStephens2/README.md

 ### Howdy, 👋

 *Updated May 20, 2022*
-- 🔭 I’m currently working on developing a Windows command line video game
+- 🔭 I’m currently working on developing a Windows command line video game, pursuing my goal of creating in the mediums I read
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on video game development
 - 🤔 I’m looking for help with running Angular projects locally which use API-authentication